 Now that you have learned how to do the 360s, it’s time to sort out through brands to get the best wave brush.
 You might ask, why can’t I just go with any wave brush?
-Well if you do not want to spend money replacing the brushes each time they fall off, then it’s worth knowing your options for best wave brush available in the market today.
+Well if you do not want to spend money replacing the brushes each time they fall off, then it’s worth knowing your options for the best wave brush available in the market today.

 Highly textured medium wave brush for all stages of waving

 Since we are all about wave brushes here, let’s start the list with a great selection from Torino Pro, home of quality wave brushes for your waving needs.
 One of the most sought-after wave brushes from their Brush King collection and the Amazon’s choice for ‘wave brush’ is the Torino Pro #350.
 And it’s easy to see why.
-From fresh cut, early wolfing stage down to the final waving stage, the wave brush made of 100 percent natural boar bristles will keep you a company.
+From fresh-cut, early wolfing stage down to the final waving stage, the wave brush made of 100 percent natural boar bristles will keep you a company.

 As compared to Brush King’s previously released models of wave brush, Torino Pro #350 has firmer bristles and true medium texture.
-The contour of the brush is shaped to fit the head well for a maximum coverage and faster-waving results.
-Ideal for the 360 waves, the pointed tip serves to isolate the crown of the hair for better ripple-wave pattern and circulation of oil through your hair.
-It comes with a handle for a better grip and protective box for easy storage.
+The contour of the brush is shaped to fit the head well for maximum coverage and faster-waving results.
+Ideal for the 360 waves, the pointed tip serves to isolate the crown of the hair for better ripple-wave patterns and circulation of oil through your hair.
+It comes with a handle for a better grip and a protective box for easy storage.
 In addition, the box also includes inserts that provide helpful insights on grooming both your waves and hairbrush.